Edit

 • Machine max bot supported depends on your machine and its OS.
 The maximum value this parameter can reach is 10 (for some Windows Servers).

 • Available capacity in the environment shows how many unattended bots can still be created.
-Keep in mind that the process capacity is a shared resources between all users within an environment and so use only what you need.
+Keep in mind that the process capacity is a shared resource between all users within an environment and so use only what you need.

 • Enable auto-allocation lets unattended bots be automatically allocated to a machine when an unattended run requires it.
 Multiple unattended bots can be auto-allocated for simultaneous unattended runs.
 Once auto-allocated, the unattended bots remain on the machine until manually deallocated.